Project case study

 This project description intentionally avoids detailed implementation logic, internal data structures and system-specific design rules.

-The purpose of the portfolio entry is to explain the product problem and the reasoning behind the utility, not to expose commercially sensitive information.
+The purpose of the portfolio entry is to explain the product problem, the design reasoning and the benefits of the utility without exposing commercially sensitive information.

 Better demo preparation through faster, safer and more consistent creation of realistic resource data.